opalkonrad/copernicus_proxy/README.md

 ## Usage

-At first do not forget to initialize Django database:
+At first do not forget to initialize Django database in the project root folder (where the `manage.py` is located):

 ```
 python3.7 manage.py migrate
 ```

-To restart workers and task queue use the following commands in `copernicus_proxy/` (where the `manage.py` is located):
+To restart workers and task queue use the following commands:

 ```
 python3.7 manage.py restartworkers <number_of_workers>